On an Optimal Stopping Problem with a Discontinuous Reward: Introduction

 The shape and the (non-)emptiness of the exercise region of an American option with a time-homogeneous reward function has first been studied rigorously by \cite{villeneuve1999exercise}.
-Other authors, such as \cite{jonsson2006threshold}, \cite{kotlow1973free}, and \cite{villeneuve2007threshold}, also studied the conditions under which the exercise region has a particular shape.
+Other authors, such as \cite{jonsson2006threshold}, \cite{kotlow1973free}, and \cite{villeneuve2007threshold}, also studied the conditions under which the exercise region has a specific shape.
 These results are however not directly applicable to the problem we study in this paper, because of the time-dependence and the discontinuity of our reward function.
-Under the assumption of a general fee and surrender charge structure, we are nonetheless able to identify a condition, expressed as a partial differential inequality, under which the optimal stopping time is always at maturity of the contract, thus mitigating surrender risk.
+Under the assumption of a general fee and surrender charge structure, we are nonetheless able to identify a condition, expressed as a partial differential inequality, under which the optimal stopping strategy is always to hold on to the contract until maturity, thus mitigating surrender risk.
 This condition provides a powerful tool to understand the interplay between the fees and surrender charges, and its effect on the optimal stopping strategy.
 It can also be used to further study and characterize the shape of the optimal exercise, or surrender, region.
-In particular, we show that the surrender region can be a disconnected set and that the optimal surrender boundary can be discontinuous, thus illustrating a major difference between the pricing of VA contracts and standard American options.
-Our results extend the work of \cite{milevsky2001real}, who consider an infinite horizon, to a more general finite horizon problem.
+In particular, we show that the surrender region can be a disconnected set and that the optimal surrender boundary can be discontinuous, thus further highlighting the complexity of this optimal stopping problem.
+We also extend the work of \cite{milevsky2001real}, who consider an infinite horizon, to a more general finite horizon problem.

 Our results on the shape of the surrender region also shed light on the link between our original optimal stopping problem and its continuous reward function counterpart.
 In particular, we obtain conditions under which the two reward functions lead to equivalent optimal stopping problems; that is, we identify cases when they present the same surrender regions and optimal stopping times.
 While the idea of using an alternate continuous reward process to obtain continuity of the value function is not new to the literature, it is the first time, to the authors' knowledge, that an in-depth comparison of the two problems is presented.